 As you’re headed to fashionable Europe, use an equally stylish carry-on, such as the Osprey Ozone, which is a personal favorite.
 Keep in mind that most of Europe’s budget airlines have a carry-on bag allowance of 55cm x 40cm x 20cm (22” x 16” x 8”).
 Always check your airline’s individual baggage rules and regulations in advance.

-Find out the most popular Europe travel bag styles according to our readers along with their tried and tested reviews!
+Find out the most popular Europe travel bag styles according to our readers!

 When traveling to French Wine Country, you’ll need some of the standard, essential toiletries, including:

 - Body wash